 Treatment with medication does not cure female pelvic pain.
 However, controlling pain can help prevent it from worsening or becoming chronic.
 Medication Choices: The following may help relieve symptoms: Prescription nonsteroidal anti - inflammatory drugs

-Surgery for Chronic Pelvic Pain
+Chronic Female Pelvic Pain - Other Treatment

 Chronic Female Pelvic Pain - What Increases Your Risk

 Factors that increase a woman's risk of developing female pelvic pain that becomes chronic include: Pregnancy and childbirth that have stressed the back and pelvis, including delivery of a large baby, a difficult delivery, or a forceps or vacuum delivery.